Seattle DUI Defense Lawyer With Years Of Trial Attorney Experience

 WHAT ARE THE CONSEQUENCES OF A DUI CONVICTION?

 The legal penalties for a DUI conviction are only the most obvious penalties.
 Your auto insurance rates are certain to climb after a DUI conviction, and if you drive for a living or if driving is essential to your work, you may have to look for other employment.

 If you’re arrested for a minor DUI, your license will automatically be suspended for 90 days, but you won’t have another license suspension if your get convicted.
 Minor DUIs do not come with mandatory jail time or fines.
 This makes them much less strict than normal DUIs.
 However, a judge still has the option of levying either fines or jail time, as he or she sees fit, up to the maximum of 90 days in jail, and $1,000 in fines.
 Typically, however, judges go with community service, work crews, and alcohol evaluation or classes, instead.

 Obviously, the best strategy is simply to not drink and drive – period.
-Nevertheless, if you make a bad judgment and you are charged with DUI in the Seattle area – or if you are falsely arrested and you’re not guilty – contact one of the top law firms in Seattle.
-Get the help you need and contact an experienced Seattle DUI lawyer as soon as possible.
+Nevertheless, if you make a bad judgment and you are charged with DUI in the Seattle area – or if you are falsely arrested and you’re not guilty – contact one of the top law firms in the state.
+Get the help you need and contact a qualified DUI lawyer as soon as possible.